hxckjian/menhera-game/README.md

 ## Asset Ownership & Licensing

-🎨 **All pixel art assets, including character portraits and death animations, are 100% original and created by the developer.**
+🎨 **All pixel art assets, including character portraits, death animations, start menu and retry menu background are 100% original and created by the developer.**

 ❌ These assets **may not be reused, modified, or redistributed** without explicit permission.